Upstairs in the main sports hall

 All competitions in the UK are run by the UKCA with the help of our many organisers from all over the country.
 We have organised over 60 competitions in the UK and have also helped run competitions over in Ireland to help their community grow.
 Our delegates have over 300 combined competitions of experience with many more to come.

 Make sure to follow our social media pages to keep up to date with the latest content and media!

 Q: How do I register?

 A: First you need to make sure you have created a WCA account.
 You can do this by going to the sign-up page and creating an account.
-Once you have created the account and confirmed your email address, follow the menu bar to the Register page and follow the instructions carefully.
+Once you have created the account and confirmed your email address, follow the menu bar to the Register page and follow the instructions fully and carefully.

 Q: Why am I not on the registration list yet?

 A: Please make sure that you have followed the instructions listed on the Register page.
 You could also be on the waiting list.
 The competitor limit can be found on the General Info page, and you can see the number on accepted competitors on the Competitors page also on the menu.
 If you have done everything correctly and the competition is not full then just be patient.
 We have to manually approve registrations and the organisers aren't available all the time.
-If you believe you have followed the steps correctly but still are not on the registration list after 2 days, then feel free to email us at the contact link on the General Info page.
+If you believe you have followed the steps correctly but still are not on the registration list after 2-3 days, then feel free to email us at the contact link on the General Info page.
+You can contact us at any time to check your place on the waiting list as well.

 Q: Can I change the events I am registered for?